yuchaojiang/yuchaojiang.github.io/pages/about.md

 <div class="container">
     <div class="row-fluid">
-            Assistant Professor, <a href="http://sph.unc.edu/bios/biostatistics/">Department of Biostatistics, Gillings School of Global Public Health</a><br/>
+            Associate Professor, <a href="https://stat.tamu.edu/">Department of Statistics</a>, College of Arts and Sciences<br/>
-            Assistant Professor, <a href="http://www.med.unc.edu/genetics/">Department of Genetics, School of Medicine</a><br/>
+            Associate Professor, <a href="https://www.bio.tamu.edu/">Department of Biology</a>, College of Arts and Sciences<br/>
-            Member, <a href="https://unclineberger.org/">Lineberger Comprehensive Cancer Center</a><br/>
-            University of North Carolina, Chapel Hill <br/><br/>
+            Texas A&M University <br/><br/>
     </div>
 </div>

 ###  Background

 I obtained my Ph.D. in Genomics and Computational Biology from the University of Pennsylvania in 2017 working with [Dr. Nancy R. Zhang](https://statistics.wharton.upenn.edu/profile/nzh/) (advisor) and [Dr. Mingyao Li](http://www.med.upenn.edu/apps/faculty/index.php/g275/p8122973).
 I obtained my M.A. in Statistics from the University of Pennsylvania in 2014 and my B.S. from Cornell University in 2012.
-I started as an Assistant Professor of Biostatistics and Genetics at UNC Chapel Hill in July 2017.
+I started as an Assistant Professor of Biostatistics and Genetics at UNC Chapel Hill in 2017, and moved to Texas A&M University and became Associate Professor of Statistics and Biology in 2023.

 ### Research